 Most Common Evasive Phishing Techniques

-Among the growing number of techniques being used today to fool automated email security systems, most common are:
+Among the growing number of phishing techniques being used today to fool automated email security systems, the most common are:

 This recording provides a summary 5-minute walk-through of evasive phishing tactics and attack examples, including a breakdown of the code behind them.